on September 21, 2021 (last modified on May 5, 2022) • 16 minute read

 This is where knowing the difference between internal and external reporting comes in handy: keep the details for your team and only include the critical metrics in your client report.

-So, what should your agency report contain?
+So, what should your agency dashboard contain?

 Before you even start with your activities, it’s essential to set goals together with your client.
 What are you looking to achieve?
 These goals will be your North Star in the following period while you’re executing your strategy.
 It’s important to state your goals as a reminder at the beginning of your report.